 Shopify and WooCommerce both can handle large amounts of traffic and orders, but that does not mean they both can handle the type of growth your business could achieve.

 Shopify – The technical parts of your business are always handled with Shopify.
 That means you won’t ever have to worry about the site’s performance, security, and scalability.
-Their easy to handle systems means you also don’t have to stay on top of backups, updates, or security.
+Their easy-to-handle systems mean you also don’t have to stay on top of backups, updates, or security.

 WooCommerce – Being a self-hosted app, it makes the user responsible for maintaining their system.
 That means staying up to date on all updates, backups, and security needed.
 There are plenty of plugin options to help you with growth management but the trick comes down to knowing which systems are going to properly fulfill your business needs.